Peggy Sue Got Married: Release and reception

-Peggy Sue Got Married gained a positive reaction from critics, as it currently holds an 87% rating on Rotten Tomatoes based on 30 reviews.
+Peggy Sue Got Married gained a positive reaction from critics.
+It currently holds an 88% rating on Rotten Tomatoes based on 32 reviews, with an average rating of 6.9/10.
 The site's consensus reads, "Peggy Sue Got Married may seem just another in the line of 80's boomer nostalgia films, but none of the others have Kathleen Turner's keen lead performance."

 Rita Kempley of The Washington Post gave the film a positive review, but wrote of Cage's performance: "What mars the movie, aside from the pokey opening and overused theme, is an icky performance by Nicolas Cage as Charlie.
 He calls it surreal, 'a type of cartoon acting.'
 Well, he does kind of remind you of Jughead."
+Roger Ebert of the Chicago Sun-Times gave the film four-out-of-four-stars, calling it "one of the best movies of the year" and stated Turner's performance "must be seen to be believed."

-The film opened with $6,942,408 and ended up grossing $41,382,841 in the U.S. It was the first box-office success for Coppola since The Outsiders.
+The film grossed $41,382,841 in the U.S. It was the first box-office success for Coppola since The Outsiders (1983).

-In addition to the film's three Academy Award nominations, and Turner's nomination at the Sant Jordi Awards, Turner won the 1986 award for Best Actress from the U.S. National Board of Review of Motion Pictures.
-This film appeared on Siskel and Ebert's best of 1986 lists.
+In addition to the film's three Academy Award nominations and Turner's nomination at the Sant Jordi Awards, Turner won the 1986 National Board of Review Award for Best Actress.

+The film appeared on Siskel and Ebert's best of 1986 lists.

-Peggy Sue Got Married ranks number 17 on Entertainment Weekly's list of "50 Best High School Movies."
+Peggy Sue Got Married ranks No. 34 on Entertainment Weekly's list of "50 Best High School Movies".